Chart Color Schemes

 St Peters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-St Peter's was found to be more culturally diverse than most local markets, with 22.2% of its population speaking a language other than English at home and 34.3% born overseas.
-The predominant religion in St Peter's is Christianity, comprising 29.3% of the population.
-However, Judaism is notably overrepresented, making up 0.8% compared to 0.6% across Greater Sydney.
+St Peters had a higher cultural diversity than most local markets, with 22.2% speaking a language other than English at home and 34.3% born overseas.
+Christianity was the predominant religion in St Peters, comprising 29.3% of its population.
+Notably, Judaism was overrepresented in St Peters at 0.8%, compared to 0.6% across Greater Sydney.

 Frequently Asked Questions - Diversity